Profile

 2. 2

-Boil the potatoes in generously salted water until tender, then drain, peel, and pass through a ricer while still warm.
+Boil the potatoes in plenty of salted water until tender, drain, peel, and pass them through a potato ricer while still warm.

 3. 3

-Add a knob of butter to the potatoes, mix well, and allow to cool slightly.
-Beat in the eggs, grated caciocavallo, salt, pepper, and a pinch of nutmeg, stirring until smooth and creamy.
+Stir in a knob of butter, mix well, and let it cool slightly.
+Then add the eggs, grated caciocavallo, salt, pepper, and a pinch of nutmeg.
+Combine until you have a smooth, creamy mixture.

 4. 4

 Grease a baking dish with extra virgin olive oil and sprinkle with breadcrumbs.
-Line the base and sides with half of the potato mixture.
+Spread half of the potato mixture evenly over the base and sides.

 5. 5

-Spread the ragù evenly over the potato layer, then cover with the remaining potato mixture, smoothing the top.
+Spoon the ragù over the potato layer and smooth it out with a spatula.
+Cover with the remaining potato mixture, levelling the surface.

 6. 6

-Sprinkle over some breadcrumbs, dot with butter, and drizzle a little extra virgin olive oil.
+Sprinkle with more breadcrumbs, dot with butter flakes, and drizzle a little extra virgin olive oil on top.

 7. 7

-Bake in a preheated fan oven at 180°C for 20 to 25 minutes until the top is beautifully golden and crisp.
+Bake in a preheated static oven at 180°C for 20–25 minutes, until the top is golden and crisp.

 8. 8